GENI-NSF/geni-tools/README-omni.txt

 ==== getversion ====
 Call the AM API GetVersion function at each aggregate.
+Get basic information about the aggregate and how to talk to it.

  * format:  omni.py [-a AM_URL_or_nickname] getversion
  * examples: